ZiliangLi2002/ai-exposure-asset-pricing/README.md

 ## Summary of Findings

 - AI exposure is **positively associated with volatility**
-- Only **adoption-based AI measures predict returns**
+- Only **transcript-based AI measures predict returns**
 - AI premium is:
   - Stronger in small-cap firms
   - Driven by exposure intensity
   - Robust to industry-neutral sorting
 - Factor-adjusted results suggest AI is a **distinct priced risk factor**